img

 Review your Viagra dosage with your doctor

 Viagra is available in 3 doses of 25 milligram (mg), 50mg and 100mg.
-The tablet is taken orally once a day by swallowing it with a drink of water.
-You should take extra care to avoid mineral water that contains nitrate.
-The doses all get to work in about 30-60 minutes and last for about 5-8 hours.
-The best time to take Viagra is about 1 hour before sexual activity, but you can take the medication any time from 4 hours to 30 minutes before sexual activity.
-So, there’s no need to rush; but your medication needs to be timed with your sexual activity, which doesn’t always work as planned.
+The tablet is taken orally, by swallowing it with a drink of water.
+The effect ofnViagra isn felt approximtely 30-60 minutes after ingestion, and last for about 5-8 hours.
+The best time to take Viagra is about 1 hour before sexual activity, but you can take the medication any time from 4 hours to 30 minutes before.
+Viagra does need to be timed prior to sexual activity, which may not always work out as planned.

 • Age